felifluid/bachelorarbeit/thesis/chapters/background.typ

 #import "@preview/subpar:0.2.1"
 #import "../functions.typ" : load-bib,  enum_numbering

+// FIXME: this should be in preamble
+#set heading(numbering: "1.")

 = Background
 == GKW
 The _Gyrokinetic Workshop_ (GKW) is a code to simulate and study turbolences of a confined plasma, usually inside of a tokamak @peeters2015[p.1].
 It is written in Fortran 95 and was initially developed at the University of Warwick in 2007 @peeters2015[p.1].
 The code is freely availiable and currently being hosted at https://bitbucket.org/gkw/gkw.
 It works in both linear and non-linear regimes @peeters2015[p.1]